bbauska/LFS173x/README.md

 code, your wallet is likely to be more secure than if you were developing it from scratch on your own.

-## Lab: Getting Started with the Aries Bifold Wallet {#lab-getting-started-with-the-aries-bifold-wallet .unnumbered}
+## Lab: Getting Started with the Aries Bifold Wallet

 In this lab, we'll go through an Aries Bifold wallet \"getting started\" tutorial to set up a mobile app development environment and run Aries